INTRODUCING YOU WITH THE 6 BEST PLACES TO EXPLORE IN CROATIA!

 Hvar is the longest island in Croatia and one of the sunniest places in the country.
-I was actually blessed to live here for few months and I was totally enjoying its vibe.
+I was actually blessed to live here for a few months and I was totally enjoying its vibe.
 Islands are without a doubt my favorite spot to enjoy in Croatia.

-No matter what you are looking for on your vacation – you will find in Hvar; rich nightlife and architecture of the old town, daily boat trips to Pakleni islands, sandy beaches, pine forests, exotics of the southern slopes, village and gastronomic ambience, driving through the lavender fields, quiet hidden coves…
+No matter what you are looking for on your vacation – you will find in Hvar; rich nightlife and architecture of the old town, daily boat trips to Pakleni islands, sandy beaches, pine forests, exotics of the southern slopes, village and gastronomic ambiance, driving through the lavender fields, quiet hidden coves…

 To explore this island, I recommend at least five days.
 If you are short with time, then enjoy only in Hvar town and Pakleni Islands – the rest – next time.
 Watch my travel vlog about Hvar island on YouTube.

 Omiš is a small town and port 26 km southeast of Split.
 It lays on the Cetina river and its canyon with bustling stunning views.